ShaikSameerAhamad/EmployeeAttendanceSystem/README.md

 - `/history` - View attendance history with calendar
 - `/profile` - View profile information

+#### Mark Attendance Entry Point
+- Employees can mark attendance from the **Attendance** page (`/attendance`).
+- The page is pinned in the sidebar under the Employee section for quick access immediately after login.

 ### Manager Pages
 - `/dashboard` - Team overview with charts
 - `/employees` - All employees attendance with filters